airbnb/chronon/docs/Online Offline Consistency.md

 ### Problem
-Zipline produces data in two contexts. **Offline** as hive tables and **Online** via a low latency kv-store.
+Chronon produces data in two contexts. **Offline** as hive tables and **Online** via a low latency kv-store.
 In the context of a machine learning application, training uses offline data and inference uses online data.
 To achieve best model performance, offline data and online data need to